EngineeringLast Updated Jan 20, 202611 min read

 In addition to having operating system-specific software development kits (SDKs), native mobile development requires an integrated development environment (IDE).

 For Android apps, you need to use Android Studio or IntelliJ IDEA.
 These tools work on Windows, macOS, or Linux.
-For iOS apps, you need to use Xcode or AppCode as your IDE.
-These tools work only on macOS.

 Pros of native mobile applications